gardener/gardener-extension-provider-aws/docs/usage/ipv6.md

 ### Motivation

 Dual-stack shoot clusters support IPv4 and IPv6 out-of-the-box.
-They might also be the obvious intermediate step on the way towards IPv6 for any existing (IPv4-only) clusters.
+They can be the intermediate step on the way towards IPv6 for any existing (IPv4-only) clusters.

 ### Creating a Dual-Stack Shoot Cluster